hphelion/documentation/CarrierGrade/InstallVirtual/carrier-grade-install-virtrouter.md

 </script>

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Create a Virtual Router During Installation
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Create a Virtual Router During Installation

 You can configure a virtual router for your cloud using an installer file in the installation kit.